 Vinyl Sheet Flooring Cost

 Vinyl sheet is comparable to low-cost vinyl plank and vinyl tile.
-That said, you really need to have a good installer put it in.
+That said, you need to have a good installer put it in.
 If water gets underneath the sheet, it’ll bubble like crazy.

 Tile Flooring